Bandana-vishwakarma/Bandana-Vishwakarma/README.md

 ## I'm a software developer!!
-- 🔭 I’m currently working on Python GUI-Tkinter.
+- 🔭 I’m currently working on **Python GUI-Tkinter**.
-- 🌱 I’m currently learning Data science.
+- 🌱 I’m currently learning **Data science**.
 - 💬 Ask me about any tech related stuff.
-- 📫 How to reach me: bandanavishwakarma@gmail.com
+- 📫 How to reach me: bandanavishwakarmagkp@gmail.com

-### Connect with me: